Systems & Control (Transfer minor/doorstroomminor)

 Assessment of the study results with a mark will happen during each individual course.
 After each examination one re-examination is available in case of failure.
 The minor programme can only be completed successfully (implying admission to the master’s programme) if all individual courses have resulted in a sufficient mark.
 The minor programme should be completed successfully within a year after the start in order to get admission to the master’s programme.

-The books used for each course can be found in the course descriptions of the individual courses in the course catalogue (see link above).
+The books used for each course can be found in the course descriptions of the individual courses in the course catalogue (see link below).

 The programme can only be followed in full time study.